CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 #### Namespace-Scoped resources:

-The following namespace-scoped resources in k8s will continue to exist in Alkaid with similar functionalities, except that their objectMeta include the name of tenant now.
+The following namespace-scoped resources in k8s will continue to exist in Arktos with similar functionalities, except that their objectMeta include the name of tenant now.
   1. PersistentVolumeClaim
   2. Pod
   3. PodTemplate